thinkst/canary-utils/README.md

 ## Cloudflare

 **Author:** This Powershell script was kindly donated by a Thinkst customer.
-**Purpose:** Cloudflare Workers to receive Canary webhooks and publish a real-time IP blocklist.
+**Purpose:** Cloudflare Workers to receive, parse, and syslog-format Canary webhook messages.
+  These events can be picked up using the accompanying PowerShell script without exposing a syslog collector to the Internet.
+  If desired, the Workers also create and publish an IP Blocklist for consumption by security products (eg. firewall).
 **Usage:** Please see README.md within the Cloudflare folder.

 ## Powershell